Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 #### Morse 'code' (actually a cipher)
 Press down on the morse code clicker (which should be connected to the buzzer) and make a buzz, using the morse code translation table you can transmit messages.
 Get one person to transmit and the others to try and transcribe the message.
+The clicker conrols a buzzer and an LED at the same time (though if the buzzer is getting annoying, the circular switch turns it off so only the LED is triggered).

 Most competent transmitters can manage 40 words per minute and the record is 75.2wpm.
 However as words and characters have different lengths this is just an average!

 #### Semaphore